alt3/cakebox/README.md

 databases and configuration files before you can actually start developing an application?

-From now on simply run:
+From now on simply run this command inside your box:

 ```bash
 $ cakebox application add my.app